Yellow Jackets fell in four sets to Beijing Volleyball Club

 The Jackets finished 2015 with 1,637 kills, which are the most since 2010.
 Tech started the season 9-2 for its best start since 2012, and went on an eight-match winning streak for the longest winning streak since 2006.

-Collier coached Teegan Van Gunst to AVCA honorable mention All-America honors, AVCA all-region honors and an All-ACC First Team selection.
+Collier coached Teegan Van Gunst to AVCA honorable mention all-America

-Named the eighth head volleyball coach at Georgia Tech in March 2014, Collier led the Yellow Jackets to improvements of more than 100 kills than the 2013 team and with a better hitting percentage (.216 to .182).
-In addition, the team finished better in almost every statistical category from a year ago.
+In 2014, Collier led the Yellow Jackets to improvements of more than 100 kills than the 2013 team and posted a better hitting percentage (.216 to .182) overall for the year.
+In addition, the team finished better in almost every statistical category from the previous season.

 Collier was named the 2013 Atlantic Sun Conference Coach of the Year after leading Jacksonville to an NCAA Tournament appearance.

 In just two years at Jacksonville, Collier helped develop the Dolphins into the A-Sun’s dominant program.
-Last fall, Jacksonville posted a 30-4 overall record and earned the school’s first NCAA Tournament appearance since 2004.
+In her final season at Jacksonville in 2013, the Dolphins posted a 30-4 overall record and earned the school’s first NCAA Tournament appearance since 2004.

 Collier coached both the sand volleyball and indoor volleyball programs at Jacksonville in 2012 and 2013.
-During her two years with the Dolphins, they improved their RPI by more than 50 combined points and enjoyed their highest ranking in nearly a decade.
+During her time at JU, the Dolphins improved their RPI by more than 50 combined points and enjoyed their highest ranking in nearly a decade.
 Her 2013 team swept the Atlantic Sun Conference regular season and tournament championships and her players dominated the league’s individual postseason awards.

 As a student-athlete at USF, Collier ranks among the greatest collegiate volleyball players of all-time.
 She ranks fifth in NCAA Division I history with 2,729 career kills and ranks in the Bulls’ top-10 in numerous career and single-season categories.
 She holds the top spot in USF history in two career categories (kills and digs, 1,747) and set three single-season marks during the 2000 season.
 After coming back from an injury that sidelined her in 1999, Collier compiled 760 kills, 1,873 attacks and 6.28 kills per set.